GeneYao/dctk/README.md

-# Delay Calculation ToolKit (dctk)
+# Delay Calculation ToolKit (dctk), NTU iTimer, 2020 contest version

 ## Introduction

-This toolkit is currently used to house the files for the TAU 2020 contest.
+This git repository is forked from [geochrist/dctk](https://github.com/geochrist/dctk) and is made for reference of the [TAU 2021 contest](https://sites.google.com/view/tau-contest-2021/home) only.
-Please look in INSTALL.md for installation and testing directions.
+Please follow the instructions and refer to contest's FAQ page.

 ## Inventory
 `src/` contains the source files for the infrastructure.
 The contestants